chartley1988/chartley-template/README.md

 ## Customizing This Theme

-Most of the customization is done in the "Layout" file in the layouts folder.
+Most of the customization is done in the theme.css file.
 Here you can change default colours, fonts, spacing, and more.
-At the top of the file, edit the metadata to have site-wide impacts.
+At the top of the Layout page, edit the metadata to have site-wide impacts.
+I'll probably move this to its own file out of the layout file, and the layout file will import it.

 ## Using Colours